Financial Aid, Fellowships, and Scholarships

 Our Student Loan Administration may be of help in finding preferred rates or government-subsidized loans.

 You can further reduce your costs by taking advantage of graduate student housing.
 They process applications on a first-come, first-serve basis.
 They will also match you with another graduate student roommate (in all likelihood a fellow MA student) if you would prefer a much larger, more economical two-bedroom place.
 The security deposit is modest and University maintenance is very reliable.

-Outside of Research Assistant (RA) work, you can google student jobs at the Regenstein library, the Smart Museum, the Court Theatre, and the Oriental Institute, or reach out to administrators at the 140 Centers and Institutes that we have on campus, to see if they have part-time work available: http://www.uchicago.edu/research/centers/
+Outside of RA work, you can search for student jobs at the Regenstein Library, the Smart Museum, the Court Theatre, and the Oriental Institute, or reach out to administrators at the 140 Centers and Institutes that we have on campus, to see if they have part-time work available.